Are Celebrity Chefs Worth the Fame and Fortune?

 Our development program, The Inspired Series, is all about painting a realistic picture of what it’s like to be a chef.
 The program, which consists of Q&As with some of the world’s best chefs who generously give up their time to motivate and inspire young chefs to stick with it and not throw in the towel when the going gets tough.

 These sorts of mentoring and educational programs are a vital piece of the puzzle to ensuring the survival of our industry and growth of our young chefs.

 It’s possible that the TAFE system could be modernised to accommodate for the new generation of young chefs to keep them engaged.
 They could introduce more mentorship programs, like our Inspired Series, and modernise the cooking curriculum.

 I did actually do a cooking show throughout Asia for four months, have appeared as a guest chef a few times in the early seasons of MasterChef and do the occasional TV appearance on Channel Nine’s The Today Show, but my core business is my restaurants.

-If I’m not at glass brasserie or MOJO in Sydney, I’m travelling to visit my restaurants in ASIA, I couldn’t imagine being away from all this for any long period of time.
+I couldn’t imagine being away from my restaurants for any long period of time.
 You've got to be in your kitchens or it all falls apart.

-Maybe if I didn’t have 21 restaurants or 700 staff to look after…but even then, I’d probably do an Anthony Bourdain style cooking show and travel the world eating amazing food… now those are the kinds of cooking shows I can get behind.
+Maybe if I didn’t have all of my restaurants and staff to look after…but even then, I’d probably do an Anthony Bourdain style cooking show and travel the world eating amazing food… now those are the kinds of cooking shows I can get behind.